vue-interface/vue-interface/README.md

 # Vue Interface

 This is a monorepo for the components of [Vue Interface](https://github.com/vue-interface).
 Each component is its own independent repository, and becomes a workspaces and Git submodule inside this monorepo.
 The purpose of this monorepo is provide a convenient and efficient way to develop UI components that are dependent on each other without relying on symlinks and other hacks that provide less than optimal development experiences.
+The goal is provide a collection of CLI tools so you can develop, version and publish for individual packages all from the root of the repo.

 ## Installation